ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: The maximum time in seconds before timing out a backlog thread.
 :Type: 32-bit Integer
 :Default: ``60*60*1``

+``osd max backfills``

+:Description: The maximum number of backfills allowed to or from a single OSD.
+:Type: 64-bit Unsigned Integer
+:Default: 10

+``osd backfill full ratio``

+:Description: Refuse to accept backfill requests when the OSD's full ratio is above this value.
+:Type: Float
+:Default: ``0.85``

+``osd backfill retry interval``

+:Description: The number of seconds to wait before retrying backfill requests.
+:Type: Double
+:Default: ``10.0``

 ``osd recovery thread timeout``